-where ${\bf{s}}_{i}$ denotes the spectrum vector during the $i$-th time slot, $N_T$ denotes the length of historical data.
+where ${\bf{s}}_{k}$ denotes the spectrum vector during the $k$-th time slot, $N_T$ denotes the length of historical data.
+The state ${\bf{S}}_n \in \mathcal{S}$ is a two-dimensional matrix of size $N_F \times N_T$, with each row corresponding to the channel power measurements during a given time slot.
+The thermodynamic chart of the matrix ${\bf{S}}_n$ is referred to as the spectrum waterfall \cite{8314744}, which captures both frequency and temporal information, and all possible observed spectrum waterfalls constitute the set of environmental states.
+Fig. \ref{fig_4} provides a detailed example of the environmental state in the anti-jamming scenario under consideration.
 The user takes ${\bf{S}}_n$ as the input for anti-jamming decision-making.
 Similarly, the DRL-based intelligent jammer also takes the observed spectrum waterfall ${\bf{S}}_n^j$ as the input for its jamming decisions.
 For convenience, ${\bf{S}}_n^j = {\bf{S}}_n$ is used in what follows.

 Let $\pi(\cdot)$ and $\mu(\cdot)$ denote the policies of the legitimate user and intelligent jammer, respectively.
-During the $n$-th hop, the legitimate user executes an anti-jamming action $a_n^u \in \mathcal{F}$ based on the policy $\pi({\bf{S}}_n)$, while the intelligent jammer performs a jamming action $a_n^j \subseteq \mathcal{F}$ according to the policy $\mu({\bf{S}}_n)$.
+During the $n$-th hop, the legitimate user executes an anti-jamming action $a_n^u \in \mathcal{F}$ based on the policy $\pi({\bf{S}}_n)$, while the intelligent jammer performs a jamming action $a_n^j \in \mathcal{F}$ according to the policy $\mu({\bf{S}}_n)$.
 Then, the state ${\bf{S}}_n$ transits to the next state ${\bf{S}}_{n+1}$ with probability $\mathcal{P}({\bf{S}}_{n+1} | {\bf{S}}_n, a_n^u, a_n^j)$, and the environment provides immediate rewards $r_n^u = \mathcal{R}^u({\bf{S}}_n, a_n^u, a_n^j)$ and $r_n^j = \mathcal{R}^j({\bf{S}}_n, a_n^u, a_n^j)$ to the legitimate user and the intelligent jammer, respectively.

 At the end of each hop, the receiver responds to the transmitter with a feedback (i.e., ACK/NACK) through the control link.
-Specifically, if $\beta(k, f_u^k) \geq \beta_\text{th}, \ \forall k = (n-1)N_h+1, \ldots, nN_h-1, nN_h$ holds during the $n$-th hop, the receiver transmits an ACK signal to the transmitter.
+Specifically, if $\beta(k, f_k^u) \geq \beta_\text{th}, \ \forall k = (n-1)N_h+1, \ldots, nN_h-1, nN_h$ holds during the $n$-th hop, the receiver transmits an ACK signal to the transmitter.
 Otherwise, an NACK signal is transmitted.
 Motivated by \cite{10308595}, we assume that the legitimate user's agent is located at the receiver.
 The agent could determine which channel to access and transmit the channel decision message $a_n^u$ to the transmitter at the beginning of the $n$-th hop through the control link.
 Then it takes the minimum SINR during the $n$-th hop as the immediate reward for action $a_n^u$, namely,